ruben-asp/wd-assignment/README.md

 For any other API Client, here are the resources supported by this application:
 - List all items:
 -       GET your-base-url/
 - List one item:
 -       GET your-base-url/<item-pk>
 - Create o new item:
 -       POST your-base-url/
--       body: Any JSON formatted payload
+        body: Any JSON formatted payload
 - Edit one item:
 -       PATCH your-base-url/<item-pk>
--       body: Any JSON formatted payload
+        body: Any JSON formatted payload
 - Delete one item:
 -       DELETE your-base-url/<item-pk>

 All body requirements ( POST and PATCH ) consist of a JSON formatted string.
-Primary Keys (pk) are automatically generated and they are used on functions that require specific item localization ( GET, PATCH and DELETE )
+Primary Keys (pk) are automatically generated and they are used on functions that require specific item localization ( GET, PATCH and DELETE ).

 A running version of this app is ready for testing at: https://r6gv75i2rc.execute-api.us-east-1.amazonaws.com/prod/

-Uninstallation Instructions
+Uninstallation
 =============================
 - Using a terminal, move to your folder:
 -       cdk destroy